WP Rocket – Best WordPress Cache Plugin

 - After installing and configuring WP Rocket

-It is important to keep in mind, the blog is using GeneratePress theme, Elementors page builder and Cloudflare CDN.
+It is important to keep in mind, the blog is using GeneratePress theme, Elementor page builder, and Cloudflare CDN.
 Any time a plugin was installed or removed Cloudflare cache was purged.
-After removing SG Optimizer database was cleaned using WP Optimize and then it was removed as well and Cloudflare cache was purged again.
+After removing the SG Optimizer database was cleaned using WP Optimize and then it was removed as well and Cloudflare cache was purged again.

 Also, all of these test were done on the same day and tools we are using to measure site speed are GTMetrix and Google PageSpeed Insights.

 Having said that, the first scenario we are going to discuss is